 Scientific deniers, those who refuse to accept the volume of scientific data without offering the same amount and quality of evidence, are the evil twins of real science.

-Now I want to be absolutely clear–the scientific consensus can be overturned.
+Now I want to be absolutely clear – the scientific consensus can be overturned.
 But it’s not a vote, nor is it a debate.
 It is scientific evidence of equal or better quality and quantity than what established the consensus.
-And since science is not dogmatic and close-minded, there can be glacial change from one consensus to another.
-And it’s rare, because arriving at the consensus is based on such huge volumes of evidence, it generally is considered a fact.
+And since science is not dogmatic and close-minded, there can be a glacial change from one consensus to another.
+And it’s rare because arriving at the consensus is based on such huge volumes of evidence, it generally is considered a fact.

 The solid GMO scientific consensus

 Above, I used the example of climate change as an established scientific consensus.
 The deniers use all kinds of silly logical fallacies like cherry-picking studies that support the denialist opinion, appeal to false authority to show off a denialist scientist, and too many more to mention.

 Ironically, there is a huge overlap between climate change supporters (using all of the science in support) and GMO deniers (using all of the science ignorance available to them).
 To be fair, it is also ironic there’s a small, but significant, overlap between GMO supporters and climate change deniers.

 You cannot pick and chose your science to meet your ignorance-based pre-ordained conclusions.
 It constantly breaks my irony meter.
 Don’t get me started on vaccine supporters who hate GMOs.